 First, what is a fiber internet connection?

-Fiber-optic internet, commonly called fiber internet or simply “fiber,” is a broadband internet connection that uses fiber optic technology, which is a very thin and powerful type of cable.
-It transmits uninterrupted signals effortlessly and carries more information per mile than older technologies.
+Fiber-optic internet, commonly known as fiber internet or simply “fiber,” is a broadband internet connection that uses fiber optic cables, which are made of very thin strands of glass.
+It transmits uninterrupted signals effortlessly and carries more information per mile than other technologies.

 The majority of fiber termination devices currently deployed are capable of a minimum of 1Gbps.
 Newer technologies can push as much as 10Gbps to a residential customer home, with very low latency/lag time.
 It can also send data at 70% of the speed of light.